zeyuz35/zeyuz35.github.io/vault/SFM.inference.r.md

 -
 -

-This can partially be explained by:
+This can partially explained by the following conjectures:

--
+- the degree of auto correlation is the idiosyncratic errors terms is high
--
+- asd
--
+- asd